Lyalpha/ifuanal/docs/tutorial.rst

 will show the issue.
 For example, if the lines are well offset in velocity from the galaxy, relaxing ``offset_bounds`` and providing ``v0_init`` with more appropriate initial guesses should help the fit.

+In the case of broad continuum residuals that are affecting the fitting, these can be removed somewhat arbitrarily by using the argument ``resid_sig``.
+This sets the sigma width in wavelength units of a gaussian kernel which the residual emission line spectrum is convolved with.
+This convolved function is then removed from the spectrum prior to fitting.
+It is important to not fit the emission line of interest with this convolved function so ``resid_sig`` should be much larger than their widths.

 .. _saving-loading: